 Failure to Comply

 Should it be necessary for action to be taken against a student due to noncompliance, the student will receive a verbal warning (first offense) prior to a written warning (second offense).
 Should a third offense of similar nature occur a formal complaint will be prepared for review by the Forensic Science Graduate Committee.
-All occurrences and remedial actions will be documented, discussed and signed by the student, and placed in the student’s file.
+All occurrences and remedial actions will be documented, discussed, and signed by the student, and placed in the student’s file.